HeckingGoose/Dr-Coomer-Neopet/README.md

 # Dr Coomer
-Dr Coomer was a Pygame application that I originally made about five years ago as a joke.
+Dr Coomer was a Pygame application that I originally made about three years ago as a joke.

 I've decided to port it to C# and SDL2, as a way to learn using SDL2 with C#.
 # What is it?